What is a planning scheme?

 - incorporated documents

 Each municipality has its own planning scheme and the local policies distinguish one planning scheme from another.
+See a copy of the Yarra Planning Scheme.

 Where can I get more information?